mxayxana/mxayxana/README.md

 -->
 currently pursuing a master's in information technology at emporia state

-interested in web development, design, and networking/security
+interested in software engineering, QA, analyst, and networking/security.